 Mould can have health impacts ranging from minor allergy-like symptoms like a stuffy nose, itchy, red eyes, wheezing, or itchy skin, to more severe issues like asthma, upper respiratory infections, and hypersensitivity pneumonitis.
 Everyone is affected in different ways.
 Since symptoms can vary widely, it can be difficult to get an accurate diagnosis from mould exposure.

-If you think that you have been exposed to mould, you should know the symptoms and when you should seek medical treatment.
-Keep reading to learn about the different symptoms of mould exposure.
+It’s important to know the symptoms and understand when you should seek medical treatment.
+Keep reading to learn more about what causes mould and the different symptoms associated with mould exposure.